John Patrick Lowrie: Personal life

-His adolescence was spent in Boulder, Colorado, where he attended various high schools briefly before joining the United States Navy.
+Lowrie’s adolescence was spent in Boulder, Colorado, where he attended various high schools briefly before joining the United States Navy.

 He first met his wife Ellen McLain in 1984 in Arnhem, Netherlands, during the European tour of Show Boat, which McLain starred in.
 They returned to the United States, where they married and moved in together, initially in New York City.
 They then spent two years in Indiana, before they finally settled in Seattle to pursue acting.
 Lowrie has since voiced characters alongside McLain in Team Fortress 2, Half-Life 2, and Dota 2.